nsaikiran/impression/_drafts/language-and-terms.md

 Language and terms and their effects: based on speech by Usha ramanathan @ away day

+Even in general sense, I came to know indtroducing and removing vocabulary will make significant impact.
+As those phrases are used to discuss about, ideate around that is being named.

+TODO: name of book
 Sometimes while using a term I really worried if I know what that name actually means.
 There are so many names people use daily.
 Sometimes I'm worried If I should actually know all of the words and their meaning.